Liquidxfce/Liquidxfce/README.md

-# Hi 👋 My name is Liquidxfce!
+# Hi 👋 I am Liquidxfce!

 I am studing frontend development at EC utbildningar and have a intrest in games and the aesthetic of old computer grapthics.